-These are some effective and easy-to-use methods for removing rust from metal furniture.
+These are some easy, homemade methods for removing rust from metal furniture.
 However, these tips can also be used to clean rust from garden tools or other metal surfaces that come in direct contact with water.

-If you’ve got these simple ingredients at home, you never have to worry about a metal surface catching rust again.
+If you’ve got these simple ingredients at home, you never have to worry about a metal surface catching rust.

 With the passage of time, rust automatically starts forming, ruining the appearance of garden furniture.
 However, there are certain preventive measures you can take to lower the speed of rust formation.

-- Apply a thin coat of paste wax, paint, grease or oil as a water repellant layer for rust-free protection.
+Use a rust-resistance paste wax: Apply a thin coat of paste wax, paint, grease or oil as a water repellent layer for rust- proofing.

 Use coverings: Use coverings to protect from rain and direct sunlight.